metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 Stafford's passes have no power behind them.
 He needs to be kept very clean to throw good passes.

+Vita Vea may be stepping up as a respectable pass rusher.

 ***

 ## Seahawks @ Cardinals